KaleungL/mysite/index.md

     <br>
     <button class="collapsible"><font size="-1">Abstract.</font></button>
     <div class="abstract">
-    <p><font size="-1">This paper studies the effects of government bailouts on banks' survial during the crisis.
-I find that US banks who received capital injections from the Treasury’s Capital Purchase Program had a lower failure rate than the non-recipient.
+    <p><font size="-1">This paper studies the effects of government bailouts on banks' survival during the crisis.
+I find that US banks who received capital injections from the Treasury's Capital Purchase Program had a lower failure rate than the non-recipient.
 However, the rescuing effects dissipate shortly after the peak of the crisis.
 Meanwhile, capital recipients also had a substantially higher chance of being acquired, possibly due to political pressures and management inefficiency, resulting in a higher overall exit rate.</font></p>
     </div>
   </li>